oliverscheer/your-docker-image-is-not-secure/README.md

 ```

 The critical line is the line starting with `ARG`.
 Everything else is only for demonstrative purposes.
-The line with the `install-some-prerequisites.sh` file is mandatory to install requirements that are not public available, for example special private packages.
+The line with the `install_prerequisities.sh` file is mandatory to install requirements that are not public available, for example special private packages.

 You can build the image with the following command, where you pass a secret password (P@ssw0rd) to Docker with the `--builad-arg` argument.
 You may need `--build-arg` to retrieve some packages from internal/local/remote/non-public repositories.